FilipinoRadioheadNirvanaFan/FilipinoRadioheadNirvanaFan/README.md

   °./2 i have multiple  hyperfixations/interests, a section about it in "/4" lol

+  `/3 i make ponies of albums, musicians, and stuff for a living, i like to do fanarts and animations aswell especially when it's Nirvana or Radiohead..:1

-  `./3 yes i am known in ponytown and i play the game everyday LMAO so you can see me mainly near bakery or near marvel area!
+  `./4 yes i am known in ponytown and i play the game everyday LMAO so you can see me mainly near bakery, near the marvel area, or the barrels near the tf2 area !

- `|”/4
+ `|”/5

  (MAINS) i like Radiohead, Nirvana, Greenday, $\color{Cyan}\large{\textbf{Weezer}}$, SOAD, MCR, Mitski, and etc :p